 For the first time in history, a plurality of Americans — 43 percent — are refusing to join either political party; 50 percent of millennials now identify as independent, according to Pew Research.

-HB 1639 shuts independents out of Missouri’s political debates.
+HB 26 and HB 90 shut independents out of Missouri’s political debates and limits choices at the ballot box for EVERY Missouri voter.
 That’s wrong and will hurt our state.
-I believe in our open system of elections and I urge you to reject HB 1639.
+I believe in our open system of elections and I urge you to reject HB 26 and HB 90.